Orange-OpenSource/Orange-Boosted-Bootstrap/site/content/docs/5.3/migration.md

     {{< /markdown >}}
   </details>

 - The close icon SVG rendering has changed in modals, offcanvases and close buttons.
-Although is has no direct impact, you might want apply this same modification within your websites.
+Although is has no direct impact, you might want to apply this same modification within your websites.

 ### Helpers and utilities